 The Best Tools for the Job

-Our courses are designed to take full advantage of ZOOM and Google apps like Classroom, Docs, Jamboard and Meet as well as other third-party applictions.
+Our courses are designed to take full advantage of ZOOM and Google apps like Classroom, Docs, Miro and Menti as well as other third-party applictions.

-You’ll learn alongside an engaging, experienced educator with decades of classroom and life experience.
+You’ll learn alongside an engaging, experienced educator with multiple degrees and decades of classroom and life experience.

 At adraba we have a single goal.